Koffitony/WorldSkills-Angular-Skeleton/README.md

 	$ grunt build

-It is recommended also to rename your application, at the moment it is called 'worldSkillsAppApp'
+It is recommended also to rename your application, at the moment it is called 'worldSkillsApp'

-	angular.module('worldSkillsAppApp')
+	angular.module('worldSkillsApp')

 It is safe to use global search & replace to rename.
 There should be 18 references accross the project.